 Amazon is a powerhouse.
 Therefore, it is no surprise that it is a popular go-to business review site for e-commerce products.
 If you don’t use Amazon, you probably know someone that has used Amazon (or uses Amazon faithfully).

-We may think of Amazon as a virtual library, but Amazon is for much more than book reviews.
-For companies who do any amount of e-commerce, Amazon is a key source of information.
-While Amazon as a business review website is more targeted and fitting for Amazon marketplace partners, it is a worthy site to note, especially for retailers about what customers like about certain products and how the service aspect of transactions were handled.
+For companies that do any amount of e-commerce, Amazon is a key source of information.
+While Amazon as a business review website is more targeted and fitting for Amazon marketplace partners, it is a worthy site to note, especially for retailers about what customers like about certain products and how the service aspect of transactions was handled.

-Another fun fact: Amazon’s business review system was improved in 2015 to start weighing reviews so they are more up-to-date and helpful (cnet).
+Another fun fact: Amazon’s online business review system was improved in 2015 to start weighing customer reviews so they are more up-to-date and helpful.

 How to get more customer reviews on Amazon